-Go out to sea – there’s nothing more therapeutic than salty ocean air – charter a private boat cruise with Captain Bob of Rugosa Lobster Boat Tours, or with Captain Bruce aboard the fishing vessel Libreti Rose.
+Go out to sea – there’s nothing more therapeutic than salty ocean air – get on board a cruise with Captain Bob of Rugosa Lobster Boat Tours.
 Just you and you party and your Captain if you arrange for a private charter.
 As you cruise out of the Kennebunk River, out to sea, you’ll see Walkers Point- home of the Presidential Bush family, to Cape Porpoise where you’ll see Goat Island Light house, and the most picturesque fishing village.
-Your Rugosa Captain will pull a lobster trap, or help you learn to fish if you’re aboard Libreti Rose.
-Both these boats leave the docks at Nonantum Resort daily.
+Your Rugosa Captain will pull a lobster trap.
+Rugosa & Pineapple Ketch leave the docks at Nonantum Resort daily.

 Sail Away – If you prefer a sailboat, a purist at heart, Pineapple Ketch is also docked at The Nonantum and you can charter a private day or sunset sail aboard this beautiful red sailed boat.
 Bring a beverage and snack, and enjoy a cocktail cruise in hand and the wind in your hair, magical!

 Walk on the Wild Side – The Kennebunkport Conversation Trust offers 2,300 acres of protected land open for your pure enjoyment.
 Emmons Preserve has trails along the Batson River, perfect for a walk, hike, or bike and a picnic.
 Smith Preserve has 10 miles of trail circuit, and it’s a wonderful wildlife habitat.
 There’s even a Labyrinth at the Conservation Trust.

 Rent bikes – at Kennebunkport Bicycle – and ride around town, out Ocean Ave, or explore the Bridal Path or the Eastern Trail.
 Reach Kennebunkport Bicycle at 207-385-4382.